markus-suchi/burg-setuptool/README.md

 Get started by:
 - Opening an object library yaml file and then composing scenes, or
 - Importing a scene, which automatically loads an object library

+As an example, you can download an object library and two scenes in [setuptool-examples.zip](https://drive.google.com/file/d/17CqIyr3KndNl3fT2dXhQrDfgaNAT0mxz/view?usp=drivesdk) [10.4MB].
+The two objects are borrowed from the [YCB dataset](http://ycb-benchmarks.s3-website-us-east-1.amazonaws.com/).

 Rotating the view:
 - use num pad to rotate